Hagia Sophia: Witness to Empires

 What happens when civilizations inherit one another's monuments

-The study ends with a rigorous capstone project that synthesizes history, architecture, faith, and cultural meaning.
+The study ends with a capstone project that synthesizes history, architecture, faith, and cultural meaning.

 How to use in your homeschool or co-op: